ixpantia/dispenser/README.md

 ### Step 3: Prepare Your Application Directory

-Dispenser deploys applications based on a `docker-compose.yaml` file.
+Dispenser deploys applications based on a `service.toml` file.

 1. Create a directory for your application inside `/opt/dispenser`.
 Let's call it `my-app`.